 Angelina Tea Salon

-Upon entering you are mesmerised – even while queuing – by the gateaux that abound in the takeaway area including the signature Mont Blanc (Meringue, whipped cream, chestnut cream vermicelli) but it’s the Angelina hot chocolate that is the piece de resistance.
+Even at the doorway you are mesmerised by the gateaux that abound in the takeaway area including the signature Mont Blanc (Meringue, whipped cream, chestnut cream vermicelli) but it’s the Angelina hot chocolate that is the piece de resistance.
 Les Chocolat Chaud Africain is deemed the best in Paris and so so rich, it almost slides out of the teapot.
-Only spoonfuls of Chantilly can save you from its sweet potent taste.
-Angelina is a great meeting place for friends because it is a rendezous centre for the world.
+Only spoonfuls of Chantilly cream can save you from its sweet potent taste.
+Angelina is a great meeting place for friends because it is a rendezous meeting point for the world.
 I really can’t think of anything better than idling away a few hours having a delectable tea party, with your loved ones or besties.
 It’s certainly worth visiting once in your life.

 Little French Heart

-Find the most gorgeous tea sets from France for little ones at Little French Heart so that for childhood every day can be a tea party in Paris
+Find the most gorgeous tea sets from France and beyond for little ones at Little French Heart so that for childhood every day can be a tea party in Paris

 Le Jardin d’Hiver: Hotel de Crillon

 Perhaps not a traditional tea room in the same way as its companions mentioned in this blog, Le Jardin d’Hiver is equally enchanting because it is simply beautiful.
-Opened only recently after a four year renovation, the Hotel de Crillon of which Jardin d’Hiver belongs is both a place of absolute style, a “cocoon” of comfort and divine fitouts with a menue that offers champagne pairing with high noon tea options, simple teas and delicious gateaux.
+The Hotel de Crillon where Jardin d’Hiver is found is both a place of absolute style, a “cocoon” of comfort and divine fitouts with a menu that offers champagne pairing with high noon tea options, simple teas and delicious gateaux.